-The very first step is deciding that you are interested!
-Spend some time learning about the sport in general and coxing specifically by reading books and websites, and watching videos online.
-If there is a local club or program reach out to them and talk to a coach, cox, or program director.
-Often time can visit and even ride in a coach’s launch so you can see first hand what happens on the water during practice before you commit to the sport.
+The very first step is deciding that you are interested, and that is why you are reading this now!
+Spend some time learning about the sport in general, and coxing specifically, by reading books and websites, and watching videos online.
+If there is a local club or program near you reach out to them and talk to a coach, cox, or program director.
+Often times you can visit and even ride in a coach’s launch so you can see first hand what happens on the water during practice before you commit to the sport.
 There are lots of opportunities to cox if there are programs available to you, and coxies are always in need.
 Some of the most common examples of those opportunities are:

 - Junior or scholastic (high school) rowing